 Note to self; I am not a crockpot purist.
 I don’t believe in tossing in everything raw and turning it on.
 Some foods improve with a little cooking in oil first, a little browning, a little deglazing.
 And that’s no crock… I also have no hesitation in lifting the lid, stirring the pot, and rearranging things.
 Heresy, I know.

 In this new age of austerity, I’m going to focus on some frugal recipes, getting more “bang for the buck” and cooking with what’s on hand in the ‘fridge or pantry.
 I think the recipe below cost approx. $8 and would easily feed a family of 4.
 It will certainly give us a few meals of leftovers for 2.

-Today I’m making a Pot Roast in the crock pot.
+Today I’m making a Pot Roast in the crockpot.
 A note; I rarely measure and this recipe is certainly not an exact science.
-If you want to use a little more a little less or leave something out all together, that’s all fine.
+If you want to use a little more a little less or leave something out altogether, that’s all fine.

 Start by putting the potatoes, carrots and celery into the crock pot.
 Cook the onions in 1 Tbsp of olive oil until they are almost caramelized.
-Add the garlic and deglaze with 1/2 cup red wine.
-Add to crock pot after about 1 minute.
+Add the garlic and deglaze with 1/2 cup of the red wine.
+Add thisnto the crockpot after about 1 minute.

 While there are already potatoes in this dish for starch, it would be excellent served with a soft polenta or mashed potatoes and a green salad.